AppSecure-nrw/security-belts/README.md

 		<!-- - Specify some evil user stories that are valid for your product. -->
 		<!-- - Execute the initial security belts assessment.
 (This is not available yet.) -->
 	- Show the results of your assessment to your PO.
 Present the security belts as a method and convince your PO to start working on the security belts in your team.
  - Show the results of your assessment to your team.
-Present the security belts as a method and convince your team to start working on the security belts in your team.
+ 	- Present the security belts as a method.
+	- Convince your team (incl. your PO) to start working on the security belts in your team.
+- Make sure that the whole team has sufficient time to actively work on the belts.

+- As soon as a second team starts working on the belts:
+	- Establish the Security Champion Guild (at first it does not need to consist of Security Champions)
+	- The guild needs to define how your company implements each belt activity.

-- Identify persons decide how you and your team spend your working hours and that TODO: judge the tradeoff  risk vs revenue
+- Identify persons decide how your whole team spend its working hours and that
+-
+- TODO: judge the tradeoff risk vs revenue
+-
 - TODO: more to come
+- Diskussion: brauchen wir die prerequisites wirklich? sind das nicht einfach die aufgaben der gilde?

 ### The Top-Down Way for Managers and POs:
 - TODO